marcoverl/CVUserGuide/source/ManagingStorage.rst

 ..
 NOTE ::
-    If you are a University of Padova user, please select the **equallogic-unipd** volume type.

-    If you are a INFN user, please select the **ceph** volume type (the default) unless you have been told by the cloud administrator to use another volume type.
+    Please select the **ceph-ec** volume type (the default) unless you have been told by the cloud administrators to use another volume type.

 In general different quotas for the different volume types are set.